Making Schools Pretty: Esthetic and Functional Painting in Educational Institutions

 Proper Safety Gear

-Wear safety goggles, masks, gloves, and protective clothing to avoid injury or irritation.
-Paint and the chemicals in it can cause harm if they come into direct contact with skin or eyes.
-Masks, especially respirators, help prevent inhalation of toxic vapors.
+Safety goggles, masks, gloves, and protective clothing are essential.
+Paint and its chemicals can cause irritation or injury if they come into contact with skin or eyes.
+Respirators provide extra protection by reducing inhalation of vapors.

 Storage and Disposal

-Always store paint, thinners, and other chemicals in a secure area away from flames and in a well-ventilated space.
-When the job is done, dispose of all waste properly according to directions on product labels and local regulations.
-Do not pour leftover paint down drains or throw in the trash.
-Many areas offer hazardous waste collection for paint and similar materials.
+Store paint, thinners, and chemicals securely in ventilated areas away from flames.
+Dispose of waste according to product labels and local regulations—never pour paint down drains or place it in regular trash.
+Many communities offer hazardous waste collection for these materials.

 Scheduling